 I am a list-maker.
 BIG TIME.
-I love the feeling of crossing a completed task off of my to-do list and watch the crossed off items overpower the unfinished work.
-I have lists everywhere, for every thing.
+I love the feeling of crossing a completed task off of my to-do list and watching the crossed-off items overpower the unfinished work.
+I have lists everywhere, for everything.
 Some are categorized…some are random brain dumps onto a paper.
 I am so addicted to lists that when I finish a task and go to cross it off and find it’s not there…I will add it just to cross it off.
 Embarrassing, but true.
 At the beginning of each school year, my to-do lists are what keep me focused and organized so that I get everything accomplished before students step in that first day.

 And I will be honest.
 Never has everything been accomplished before the first day.
 But, I organize my lists so that the most crucial get done in time.
 Then, the rest trickle to completion as I have time.
 I have realized which things fall into that crucial pile and which should be the tricklers.
 (Tricklers?
 Maybe I just made that word up…it’s cool!)
-Here is my list of the crucial things that should be on teachers’ to-do list for the beginning of the year.
-Get these things crossed off and your beginning-of-the-year-confidence will be very high.
+Here is my list of back-to-school ideas for teachers, including the crucial things that should be on their to-do list for the beginning of the year.
+Get these things crossed off and your beginning-of-the-year confidence will be very high.

 1. Build Rapport with Parents.

 This is going to be unique for each teacher and the parents for his/her class, but here are a few fail-proof suggestions: